ronaldbosma/blog/content/blog/handling-technical-ids-in-gherkin-with-specflow.md

 For our test automation code, the id is super helpful because we can just pass it into to the `MovingService.MovePerson` method.
 For the business, requirements engineers, and others who might be less technical, this scenario is probably more difficult to read.

-Also, the user interface that would implement this feature would most likely not show this id to the user at all.
+Also, the user interface that would implement this feature would most likely not show the technical id to the user at all.
 Making it even harder for users to understand what to expect.

 It's better to look for a functional id to identify our person in this example.
 Preferably one that is commonly used by the business.
 Usually one property or a combination of properties of an object can be used to uniquely identify that object.